Table of Contents

-Alligators and Crocodiles are probably the first things you imagine when you hear “Everglades.”
+Alligators and Crocodiles are probably the first things you imagine when you hear “Everglades.” and think about Airboat Tours Fort Lauderdale.
 They’re notorious in Florida and many residents have encountered them more than once in their life.
 If you ever travel to the Everglades, you’ll notice many of them swimming around in the waters.
 But when you go on your next airboat tour ride, keep your eyes peeled.
 You might just see an unlikely swamp inhabitant that you would never expect to see.
 Continue reading below to see what rare Everglades animals you can potentially spot during your Everglades airboat ride.

 When you ride in the airboat make sure to look up into the sky once in a while.
 If you’re lucky you might see a snail kite flying above.
 If you’re even luckier, you’ll see it diving towards the earth to snatch up its food.
 The snail kite’s main source of food is – you’ve guessed it – snails.
 They mainly hunt for apple snails when traversing through the expansive swampy region.
 Their curved beaks help in the consumption of these fairly big prey.
 Once the snail is caught, the snail kite will attempt to fish out the snail from its shell.
 If the snail is in its shell too deeply, then the bird will resort to cracking it open.
 These birds are unfortunately in decline due to an invasive species in the Everglades.